-Instructions for the content of the Introductory Voice Thread are in eCampus.
-Students are required to post an introduction as well as at least two thoughtful responses to peers' posts to get full credit.
+Instructions for the content of the Progress Report Voice Thread are in eCampus.
+Students are required to post a progress report and participate thoughtfully to peers' posts to get full credit.

-Module Discussion Board Posts (EPAS Competencies 1, 2, 3, 4, 5, 6, 7, 8 & 9)
+Module Discussion Board Posts (CSWE EPAS Competencies 1, 2, 3, 4, 5, 6, 7, 8 & 9)

 In each module, students are asked to respond/post using the eCampus Discussion Board regarding various discussion questions on topics related to that week's module.
 Examples include discussing a particular topic of interest or responding to a video that was included in that week's module.
-Students are required to post an initial response as well as at least two thoughtful responses to peers' posts to get full credit.
+Students are required to post an initial response as well as at least two thoughtful responses to peers' posts in to get full credit.
 An initial response must be posted to view others' threads.
-Discussion board posts and required responses are worth 7.5 points each.
+Discussion board posts are worth 7.5 points each.